Complete Guide for Solar Power in Nova Scotia

 System Financing

-Nova Scotia is the best province in the country when it comes to financial factors because of low up-front costs and PACE financing options.
-We’ve scored Nova Scotia 29.5/30 for this section.
+Nova Scotia is one of the best provinces in the country when it comes to financial factors because of low up-front costs and PACE financing options.
+We’ve scored Nova Scotia 24/30 for this section.

 Cost of Installation

 The upfront cost of installation is obviously one of the largest factors that determine whether or not a person is going to switch to solar.
-The current average price range in Nova Scotia is about $2.43-$2.68/kWh.
+The current average price range in Nova Scotia is about $2.51-$3.16 per watt.

 (not sure what this number means or how to use it?
 Jump back up to the Common Questions section.)